-Although they are not plants, leaf sheep exhibit one key plant-like characteristic.
-They can perform the process of photosynthesis, which is the process by which plants can use sunlight to create energy from carbon dioxide and water.
+Although they are not plants, Costasiella kuroshimae exhibit one key plant-like characteristic: They can perform the process of photosynthesis, which is the process by which plants can use sunlight to create energy from carbon dioxide and water.

-Leas sheep’s primary diet is sea algae.
-When they consume it, they can suck the chloroplasts out of the algae, in a process called kleptoplasty.
-This process enables them to photosynthesize and it’s why leaf sheep glow, or are somewhat bioluminescent.
+How do they do this?
+Leaf sheep’s primary diet is sea algae.
+When they consume it, they suck the chloroplasts out of the algae in a process called kleptoplasty.
+This process then enables them to photosynthesize.
+This is why leaf sheep glow.
+In other words, they are bioluminescent.

-Why leaf sheep and other sacoglossans have the ability to photosynthesize, when they also eat, is still somewhat of a mystery.
-However, scientists believe it must have something to do with evolutionary survival.
+Why leaf sheep and other sacoglossans have the ability to photosynthesize when they can also eat food for energy is somewhat of a mystery.
+However, scientists believe it must have something to do with their evolutionary survival.